Daskie/qc-hash/QHashSolution/QHash/ReadMe.txt

     and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-QHash.cpp
-    This is the main DLL source file.

-	When created, this DLL does not export any symbols.
-As a result, it will not produce a .lib file when it is built.
-If you wish this project to be a project dependency of some other project, you will either need to add code to export some symbols from the DLL so that an export library will be produced, or you can set the Ignore Input Library property to Yes on the General propert page of the Linker folder in the project's Property Pages dialog box.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:

-StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named QHash.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: